We all see cars, SUV’s and limousines with heavily tinted windows and sometimes wonder is that legal? Well, let’s find out.

-Vehicle manufacturers provide standard tinted vehicle glass (“factory tint”) through a glass dying process and lasts the lifetime of the glass.
-Generally they have a mild tint that is certifiably legal but can make the windshield more expensive to replace if damaged.
+Vehicle manufacturers provide standard tinted vehicle glass (“factory tint”) through a glass dying process.
+It lasts the lifetime of the glass.
+Generally they have a mild tint that is certifiably legal however it can make the windshield more expensive to replace if damaged.

-Typically, aftermarket tinting is done with a thin polymer film applied to the interior window glass.
-This can be less expensive than manufacturer tinting, however a disadvantage is that removal of old window film can be difficult.
-Do-it-yourself kits claiming easy “stick-on” installation but can result in bubbles or wrinkles and rarely end up looking professional.
+Aftermarket tinting is typically done with a thin polymer film applied to the interior window glass.
+This can be less expensive than manufacturer tinting.
+A disadvantage to this is that removal of old window film can be difficult.
+Do-it-yourself kits claiming easy “stick-on” installation can result in bubbles or wrinkles and rarely end up looking professional.

 Is window tinting legal?

-Window tinting provided by the car manufacturer is considered legal.
-It is aftermarket tinting that can create issues.
+Window tinting provided by car manufacturers is considered legal.
+It’s aftermarket tinting that creates issues.

 Laws that are subject to judgement or interpretation are subject to abuse and window tinting can fall into this category.
 Cars legal in one province may be illegal in another.
 For example, the Ontario Highway Traffic Act Section 73 states in S 73(3): “No person shall drive on a highway a motor vehicle on which the surface of the windshield or of any window to the direct left or right of the driver’s seat has been coated with any coloured spray or other coloured or reflective material that substantially obscures the interior of the motor vehicle when viewed from outside the motor vehicle.”
 Certain provinces specify an acceptable light transference factor.

 The light transference factor is how much light is allowed to pass through.
-For example, a 20% visible light transference factor must let 20% of light pass though.
-We have all seen the dark tinted side windows on a limousine or SUV that makes you wonder who is inside.
+A 20% visible light transference factor must let 20% of light pass though.
+We’ve all seen the dark tinted side windows on a limousine or SUV that makes you wonder who is inside.
 These vehicles have likely applied a 5% tint, thereby letting only 5% of the light through.

-The lower the tint factor number, the more light that is blocked and darker the window.
-Measurement of actual light transference is done by use of a photometer in some provinces while other jurisdictions may be at the discretion of a police officer.
+The lower the tint factor number, the more light is blocked and the window is darker.
+Measurement of actual light transference is done by use of a photometer in some provinces.
+In some jurisdictions it may be at the discretion of a police officer.

 What levels of tint are acceptable?

-Aftermarket front windshield tinting is deemed illegal in Canada however in British Columbia tinting no more than 75 mm (3 inches) below the top of the windshield is permissible.
+Front windshield aftermarket tinting is deemed illegal in Canada with the exception of British Columbia where tinting is no more than 75 mm (3 inches) below the top of the windshield is permissible.

 Most provinces don’t allow side window tinting.
-Quebec legalizes tint driver side windows only up to 70% percent while Manitoba has a limit of 50% percent.
+Quebec legalizes tint driver side windows only up to 70% percent.
+Manitoba has a limit of 50% percent.
 Driver visibility is a concern, hence they don’t want the side windows heavily darkened.

-In Canada the law isn’t overly focused on tinting of the rear windshield although some provinces might prohibit tinting only the upper part of the rear windshield.
+The law in Canada isn’t overly focused on tinting of the rear windshield, however some provinces might prohibit tinting soley the upper part of the rear windshield.

 The desire for window tinting has a sound basis however be aware of the laws in your province.
 Reputable auto glass shops should be up to date on provincial legal tinting laws.
 Should you decide to tint your windows, keep in mind that although your vehicle may be in compliance within your home province, it may not be legal if you travel or move to another province.